A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Experiments

 \textit{DeepConsult.} Evaluation on DeepConsult is conducted through pairwise comparisons against the reports generated by \textit{openai-deepsearch}~\citep{openai_introducing_deep_research_2025} baseline.
 Model performance is primarily quantified using win, tie, and loss rates, which are further complemented by a reported average quality score.
-All comparisons are judged by \texttt{gpt-4.1-20250414}.

 \textit{DeepResearchGym.} For DeepResearchGym, an LLM judge assesses each generated report across multiple qualitative dimensions, including clarity, insightfulness, depth, balance, breadth, and evidential support.
 An overall average quality score is computed based on these evaluations.
-The judging model used in this benchmark is \texttt{gpt-4.1-mini-20250414}.